 The next drive was longer again, about 350 km (217 miles) to Okonjima Plains Camp in the Okonjima Nature Reserve.
 From Etosha on, all roads were paved, except about 20 km (12 miles) from the main road to the Okonjima Plains Camp.
 Since the driving was all on paved roads, it was less than 4 hours to get to the camp.
 The Okonjima Plains Camp was another one of the very luxurious lodges.
 The accommodations were great.
 My room had a huge bay window looking over the reserve.
 The food was excellent.

 I stayed only one night at the camp.
-I had one excursion in the afternoon after I arrived to see Cheetahs (Acinonyx jubatus, german: Gepard, french: Guépard), and another excursion the next morning before I left for the last day of driving to see African Wild Dogs (Lycaon pictus, german: Afrikanischer Wildhund, french: Lycaon) and Leopards (Panthera pardus, german: Leopard, french: Léopard).
-The big advantage of the Okonjima Nature Reserve is the fact that many of their top attractions wear radio collars (Leopards, Cheetahs, African Wild Dogs), so they can reliably find them.
+I had one excursion in the afternoon after I arrived to see Southeast African Cheetahs (Acinonyx jubatus jubatus, german: Gepard, french: Guépard d'Afrique australe), and another excursion the next morning before I left for the last day of driving to see Cape Wild Dogs (Lycaon pictus pictus, german: Afrikanischer Wildhund, french: Chien sauvage d'Afrique) and African Leopards (Panthera pardus pardus, german: Leopard, french: Léopard d'Afrique).
+The big advantage of the Okonjima Nature Reserve is the fact that many of their top attractions wear radio collars (Leopards, Southeast African Cheetahs, Cape Wild Dogs), so they can reliably find them.
 You are almost guaranteed to see the top predators in the reserve.
 I can really recommend this place.

 The next day I drove back to Windhoek to stay the last night at House on Olof Palme.
 It was a shorter drive of about 220 km (137 miles), 2.5 hours on good paved roads.